FrancesCoronel/personal-website-v3/_posts/2015-01-05-interview-hack-reactor.md

 > Answers have been paraphrased or are otherwise taken verbatim.

-I’ve decided to categorize the questions I asked into 4 sections: questions specifically `Pertaining to Hack Reactor`, `Student Experience`, `Logistics/Numbers`, and `Personal Cohort Experience` (what the interviewer personally
+I've decided to categorize the questions I asked into 4 sections: questions specifically `Pertaining to Hack Reactor`, `Student Experience`, `Logistics/Numbers`, and `Personal Cohort Experience` (what the interviewer personally